cschotte/blog/content/posts/Azure Maps Authentication/index.md

 ## Introduction

-One of the requirements when building a business application is that only authenticated users can access it.
-So how do you use [Azure Maps](https://azuremaps.com/) in combination with authentication and authorization?
-When you are reading our [Azure Maps docs](https://docs.azuremaps.com/), you find that we support [many different authentication scenarios](https://docs.microsoft.com/azure/azure-maps/azure-maps-authentication), which makes it hard for some developers to implement.
-This blogpost will focus on the most requested scenario for Azure Maps: Have a .NET web application with an embedded Azure Maps web control where only authenticated users can see the website and use the map.
-Follow me step by step.
+One of the requirements when building a business application, which may give access to private business data, is that only authenticated employees or agents be able to see that data.
+So how can you use [Azure Maps](https://azuremaps.com/) in combination with authentication and authorization to ensure only the people that should be allowed have access?

+Our [Azure Maps docs](https://docs.azuremaps.com/) describe in detail [many different authentication scenarios](https://docs.microsoft.com/azure/azure-maps/azure-maps-authentication) but the complexity can make it seem difficult to implement.
+This blog post will focus on our most requested authentication scenario for Azure Maps.
+Use the following step by step guidance to have a .NET web application embedded Azure Maps web control where only authenticated users can see the website and use the map.

 ## Prerequisites

-In this article, we make use of .NET 6.0 and the C# programming language, download, and install the latest version of .NET from https://dot.net/.
+In this article, we use the following resources:

+* .NET 6.0 and the C# programming language.
+You can download, and install the latest version of .NET from https://dot.net/
-To make it easier to edit source code, we also recommend installing Visual Studio Code, which is a lightweight but powerful source code editor from Microsoft https://code.visualstudio.com/.
+* To make it easier to edit source code, we also recommend installing Visual Studio Code Edition, which is a lightweight but powerful source code editor from Microsoft https://code.visualstudio.com/

-Before you can use Azure Maps, you need to sign up for a free Azure subscription, what you can do here https://azure.microsoft.com/free.
+* Before you can use Azure Maps, you will need to sign up for a free Azure subscription, at https://azure.microsoft.com/free

-And as last, install the Azure Command-Line Interface (CLI) tools.
+* And finally, install the Azure Command-Line Interface (CLI) tools.
 Read here [How to install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).

 ## 1. Basic Web Application with Azure Maps

-First, we start with a basic .NET web application and Azure Maps.
+Let's start with a basic .NET web application and Azure Maps.
 No authentication yet, that will come in the next paragraph.
 This first step will use an Azure Maps Key (a ‘shared Key authentication’ or subscription key) that should **not** be used in production.
 An Azure Maps Key has complete control over your Azure Maps resource.
 In the next paragraph, we will remove this key and replace this with managed identities for Azure resources.

-We start by creating a folder and adding a new web application to it, and we then open the newly created web application in Visual Studio Code.
+Create a folder, we called ours `AzureMapsDemo`, and add a new web application to it.
+Then open the newly created web application in Visual Studio Code.
 Start PowerShell (or any other terminal) and enter the following commands:

 ```cmd
 mkdir AzureMapsDemo